nordic-institute/harmony-smp/smp-springboot/README.md

 spring-boot application.
 For alternatives on how to set spring-boot properties please read the spring-boot documentation; for the DomiSMP startup properties, please read the DomiSMP Admin guide.

+NOTE: Only the "java property type" of the springboot properties format is supported (json or yaml types are not supported!)

 Example of the springboot configuration: application.properties:
 NOTE: Please update the properties to meet you local mysql installation configuration